kirankigi5/Strivers_A2Z_DSA_SHEET/DynamicProgramming/DP.md

 2. **Tabulation**: Build results iteratively (bottom-up)
    - Avoid recursion altogether
    - Fill table from smallest to largest subproblem

+3. **Space Optimization**: Further improve memory usage
+    - Keep only necessary previous values
+    - Reduce space complexity to $O(1)$
+    - Perfect for problems with dependencies on just recent states

 > Note: Not all recursive problems have overlapping subproblems.
 For example, merge sort divides the array into distinct subarrays that don't overlap.